lila-masand/Final-Project/README.md

 I hope that this visual demonstration is satisfying and helpful.
 There is LOTS of room for polishing and improvement, and I may update the performance or UI in the future.

+## Libraries
+As mentioned, this project uses the SFML with OpenGL graphics library.
+The include files are in the repo, and the make file is configured to work with them, along with VSCode configuration files if that is your chosen IDE.
+SFML is an extremely simple graphics library so I would only recommend it for small projects in general (and for more graphic-based demonstrations more than a program for which you need polished UI elements).
+That being said, it's very easy to use aside from a conflict I found with the std namespace.

 ## Usage
 Download the provided files and run `make` in your C++ environment, after which `./scheduling_app.exe` will run the program.
 There are no arguments required.
 The workload text files can be altered however